neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 ```

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Drawing back down on to the road

-The code for drawing back down on to the load is in section 'Drawing' in  [./work/work.ipynb](./work/work.ipynb)
+The code for drawing back down on to the road is in section 'Drawing' in  [./work/work.ipynb](./work/work.ipynb)

 A function `create_final_image(img, warped, left_fitx, right_fitx, Minv, left_curvature)` makes drawn image.